AntoineMarchaud/amEspressoTest/README.md

-# SimpleForAutomatedTests
+# amEspressoTest

-A simple Activity-based project in Kotlin for assignee to automatize testing.
+A simple Activity-based project in Kotlin for assignee to automatize testing fragments with Jetpack Navigation.